Shaquille O'Neal: Rookie of the Year (1992–1993)

-The Orlando Magic drafted O'Neal with the 1st overall pick in the 1992 NBA draft.
+The Orlando Magic selected O'Neal with the 1st overall pick in the 1992 NBA draft.
 In the summer before moving to Orlando, he spent time in Los Angeles under the tutelage of Hall of Famer Magic Johnson.
-O'Neal wore number 32 because Terry Catledge refused to relinquish the 33 jersey.
+O'Neal wore No. 32 because veteran teammate Terry Catledge refused to relinquish the 33 jersey.
+O'Neal said that 32 was the first number he wore when he began playing basketball.

 O'Neal was named the Player of the Week in his first week in the NBA, the first player to do so.
 During his rookie season, O'Neal averaged 23.4 points on 56.2% shooting, 13.9 rebounds, and 3.5 blocks per game for the season.
 He was named the 1993 NBA Rookie of the Year and was the first rookie to be voted an All-Star starter since Michael Jordan in 1985.
 The Magic finished 41–41, winning 20 more games than the previous season, but missed the playoffs by virtue of a tie-breaker with the Indiana Pacers.
 On more than one occasion during the year, Sports Illustrated writer Jack McCallum overheard O'Neal saying, "We've got to get [head coach] Matty [Guokas] out of here and bring in [assistant] Brian [Hill]."